Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Introduction

-We can then consider various types of \emph{quantum surfaces}, random surfaces which can be parametrized by $(D,h)$ with $D$ a domain in $\mathbb{C}$ and $h$ some form of the GFF on $D$, with (random) quantum area and boundary length measures given by $\mu_h$ and $\nu_h$, and which are defined as equivalence classes of pairs $(D,h)$ that are related by conformal reparametrizations as described by (\ref{eq:reparam}).
-A particular one-parameter family of such surfaces are the \emph{$\alpha$-quantum wedges} for $\alpha < Q+\gamma/2$.
+We can then consider various types of \emph{quantum surfaces}, random surfaces that can be described by $(D,h)$ where $D$ is a domain in $\mathbb{C}$ and $h$ some form of the GFF on $D$, with (random) quantum area and boundary length measures given respectively by $\mu_h$ and $\nu_h$, and which are defined as equivalence classes of pairs $(D,h)$ that are related by conformal reparametrizations as described by (\ref{eq:reparam}).
+A particular one-parameter family of such surfaces are the \emph{$\alpha$-quantum wedges} for $\alpha \le Q$.
 An $\alpha$-quantum wedge is parametrized by $\h$ with marked points at~0 and~$\infty$, and is given by $h-\alpha \log{|\cdot|}$ where $h$ is a variant of the free-boundary GFF on $\h$ chosen so that the law of the resulting surface is invariant under the operation of replacing $h$ with $h + c$ for $c\in \R$.
-When $\alpha < Q$ this surface is homeomorphic to $\h$, and is referred to as a \emph{thick} quantum wedge, as in~\cite[\S4.2]{dms}.
+For any $\alpha \in (-\infty,Q)$, this surface is homeomorphic to $\h$, and is referred to as a \emph{thick} quantum wedge, as in~\cite[\S4.2]{dms}.
 The starting point for an alternative but equivalent definition~\cite[Def.~4.15]{dms} is a Bessel process of dimension

 this can be used to extend the definition to include $\alpha \in (Q,Q+\gamma/2)$.
-For such $\alpha$, the Bessel process has dimension in $(1,2)$ and thus hits zero, and an $\alpha$-quantum wedge is no longer homeomorphic to~$\h$; for each excursion of the Bessel process away from 0 one obtains a surface with the topology of the disc, and concatenating all these surfaces (the \emph{beads} of the wedge) gives a \emph{thin} quantum wedge, as seen in~\cite[\S4.4]{dms}.
+For such $\alpha$, the Bessel process has dimension in $(1,2)$ and thus hits zero, and one no longer obtains a single surface homeomorphic to~$\h$; for each excursion of the Bessel process away from 0 one obtains a surface with the topology of the disc, and concatenating all these surfaces (the \emph{beads} of the wedge) gives a \emph{thin} quantum wedge, as seen in~\cite[\S4.4]{dms}.
 Instead of using the parameters $\alpha$ or $\delta$, it is often more convenient to consider the value

 called the \emph{weight} of the wedge.